apigee/devrel/references/cicd-basic/README.md

 # CICD-basic
-Sample repo to demonstrate Apigee Continuous Integration and Continuous Deployment using GCP services.
+An easy to follow tutorial on Integration Apigee into you Continuous Integration and Continuous Deployment pipeline in GCP.

 ## Prerequisites
  1. Select an existing Apigee X or Apigee Hybrid org with an env called *eval* or signup for an Apigee trial.